aboutsummaryrefslogtreecommitdiffstats

 +

-+ masis=asis-count
++ nasis=asis-count

-+ If specified, asis-marker shall only have it's specified
++ If specified, asis-marker shall only have its specified

-+ affect up to asis-count times.
++ effect up to asis-count times.

 +